openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential Endpoint issues a Credential as approved by the End-User upon presentation of a valid Access Token representing this approval.
 Support for this endpoint is REQUIRED.

 Communication with the Credential Endpoint MUST utilize TLS.

+The Client can request issuance of:
+* one Credential of a particular Credential Configurations and Credential Dataset
+* multiple Credential instances a particular Credential Configurations and Credential Dataset (with different cryptographic material)

 The Client can request issuance of a Credential of a certain type multiple times, e.g., to associate the Credential with different public keys/Decentralized Identifiers (DIDs) or to refresh a certain Credential.